- 9 min read

 That framing is getting harder to sustain.

-On 5 March, GitHub put Copilot coding agent into Jira.
-Not as a toy side panel, but as an assignee that can read the issue, ask questions, work independently, and open a draft pull request.
+On 5 March, GitHub put Copilot coding agent into Jira as an assignee that can read the issue, ask questions, work independently, and open a draft pull request.
 In the same March window, Atlassian made its Rovo MCP server generally available, with domain allowlists, IP allowlist support, audit logs, and browser-based OAuth 2.1.
 The MCP roadmap, updated on 5 March, now explicitly calls out audit trails, enterprise-managed auth, and gateway patterns as enterprise readiness priorities, with least-privilege security work tracked as a separate community interest area.

 The industry finally looks like it believes this

-Look closely at the recent agent launches and the interesting bits are not the “reasoning” claims.
-They are the boring admin bits.
+Look closely at the recent agent launches and the interesting bits are the boring admin bits, not the “reasoning” claims.

 GitHub’s Jira integration is built around installation, repository scoping, existing review rules, and agent visibility inside the workflow.
-Atlassian’s GA write-up does not talk like a sci-fi product launch.
-It talks like enterprise software: trusted domains, security policies, allowlists, audit logs, OAuth flows, token reliability for long-running sessions.
+Atlassian’s GA write-up talks like enterprise software: trusted domains, security policies, allowlists, audit logs, OAuth flows, token reliability for long-running sessions.

 Anthropic shipped Claude Code’s Auto Mode on 12 March with the same energy.
-The headline was not “the model is smarter.”
-It was sandboxing: filesystem isolation, network isolation, and a risk classifier that decides which actions need human approval.
-They reported an 84% reduction in permission prompts, not by removing guardrails, but by making the model classify actions by consequence before executing them.
+The headline was sandboxing: filesystem isolation, network isolation, and a risk classifier that decides which actions need human approval.
+They reported an 84% reduction in permission prompts, without removing guardrails: the model classifies actions by consequence before executing them.

 In other words: the minute your agent becomes useful, it also becomes governance.